 Jane Gruba-Chevalier

-Jane brings more than twenty-five years of experience in the nonprofit sector to the Land Trust.
-Mission driven work has been her life's passion.
-She was Manager of Volunteer Resources for the Bay Area Chapter of the American Red Cross in California, Program Manager at the Clayman Institute at Stanford University and most recently served as the Director of Outreach for the Lincoln Land Conservation Trust.
-She presently serves as a member of the Native Pollinator Task Force of the MetroWest Conservation Alliance.
-Jane loves spending time in the outdoors and enjoys hiking on Land Trust land with her family; she'll see you on the trails!
+Jane brings over 25 years of experience in the nonprofit sector to the Land Trust, driven by a lifelong passion for mission-focused work.
+Her career includes serving as Manager of Volunteer Resources for the Bay Area Chapter of the American Red Cross in California, Program Manager at the Clayman Institute at Stanford University, and Director of Outreach for the Lincoln Land Conservation Trust.
+An outdoor enthusiast, Jane enjoys spending time in nature and walking on Land Trust trails with her family and friends.
+See you on the trails!